 Admission to Logan University does not guarantee licensure upon graduation.
 Students are responsible for understanding the licensure requirements for programs in which licensure is a requirement for practice.
-In addition, each state has their own unique licensure statues.
+In addition, each state has their own unique licensure statutes.
 As such, students are responsible for understanding the requirements for licensure in the state(s) in which they may be interested in practicing so they may ensure they are creating and performing at the level in which meets the requirements for licensure where they desire.

-In addition, while every opportunity is made to provide students with their preferred experience, due to demand and selection criteria, admission is not a guarantee a student will selected for their first-choice clinical rotation, internship or course electives.
-For more information, students should speak with their admission advisor or Academic Success Coach (ASC).
+In addition, every opportunity is made to provide students with their preferred experience.
+However due to demand and selection criteria, it is not guaranteed that a student will be selected for their first-choice internship, clinical rotation, or course electives.
+For more information, students should speak with their Admission Advisor or Academic Success Coach.